 Travel Insurance.
 A travel insurance policy covers all staff when traveling on official Association business.

 Moving Expenses.
 Moving and transportation expenses shall be paid for executive staff members who live outside the metropolitan Washington area at the time of employment.
 The amount to be paid toward these expenses shall be determined by the Executive Director at the time of employment.

 Revised: January 1982; October 1986; October 1987; January 1988; July 1995; November 1999; July 2010; July 2014

 The end-of-year financial enhancements for staff, when granted, are part of a mix of total compensation, designed to attract, motivate and retain a highly qualified staff, and are granted in recognition of outstanding effort and accomplishment on the part of individual staff members.

 In an effort to attract, motivate and maintain a quality NSPRA staff, the Executive Board may, following a financially successful year, determine the total amount of an end-of-year financial enhancement for staff.
-The Executive Director, in consultation with the Executive Committee, will consider the following guidelines to determine whether end-of-year enhancements will be granted:
+The Executive Director, in consultation with the Executive Board, will consider the following guidelines to determine whether end-of-year enhancements will be granted:

 The Executive Director will make a recommendation on end-of-year enhancements to the Executive Board.
 If the Executive Board decides to allocate end-of-year enhancements to employees, the enhancements shall be allocated based on the following: